notionarabs/notionarabs/frontend/AUTHENTICATION_PROTECTION.md

 4. **Better UX**: Automatic redirect to intended destination after login
 5. **Performance**: Checks happen at the edge before page rendering
 6. **Security**: Server-side validation prevents unauthorized access

-## Testing

-### Test Cases

-1. **Unauthenticated User**:

-   - ✅ Can access homepage
-   - ✅ Can access login/signup pages
-   - ✅ Can view individual templates, blogs, creators
-   - ❌ Cannot access templates listing
-   - ❌ Cannot access profile pages
-   - ❌ Cannot access creator application
-   - ❌ Redirected to login when accessing protected routes

-2. **Authenticated User**:
-   - ✅ Can access all public routes
-   - ✅ Can access all protected routes
-   - ✅ Can browse templates listing
-   - ✅ Can apply to become a creator
-   - ✅ Can access profile and settings

-## Future Enhancements

-1. **Role-Based Access**: Add admin-only routes protection
-2. **Creator-Only Routes**: Protect template creation for approved creators
-3. **Rate Limiting**: Add rate limiting for sensitive routes
-4. **Session Management**: Implement token refresh mechanism

-## Troubleshooting

-### Issue: Infinite redirect loop

-**Solution**: Ensure login/signup pages are in the public routes list

-### Issue: Static assets not loading

-**Solution**: Check that `_next`, `static`, and file extensions are excluded in middleware matcher

-### Issue: User redirected even when logged in

-**Solution**: Verify that the `authToken` cookie is being set correctly and is accessible

-## Maintenance

-When adding new routes:

-1. Decide if the route should be public or protected
-2. If public, add it to the `publicRoutes` array in `middleware.js`
-3. If protected, no action needed (default behavior)
-4. For dynamic public routes, update the regex patterns

-## Related Files

-- `frontend/middleware.js` - Main middleware file
-- `frontend/contexts/AuthContext.js` - Authentication context
-- `frontend/lib/api.js` - API configuration with auth interceptors
-- `frontend/app/login/page.js` - Login page with redirect handling